scil/LaravelFly/doc/server.md

 You can make multiple config files which have different listen_port, then you can run multiple server.

-Note: LaravelFly will not supply an artisan command to run server, for the sake of less memory usage.
+Note: LaravelFly will not supply an artisan command to run server, for the sake of less memory usage and the hot reload control (files loaded by artisan can't be hot reloaded).

 ## Stop